Arizona Cardinals vs. Seattle Seahawks NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Arizona and its opponents have combined to score more than 49 points in five of 10 games this season.
+- Arizona and its opponents have combined to score more than 48 points in six of 10 games this season.

-- These two squads combine to surrender 39.6 points per game, 9.4 fewer than this contest's over/under.
+- This contest's total is 8.4 points more than the 39.6 these two squads combine to surrender per game this season.

 Cardinals stats and trends

-- So far this season, the Cardinals have been installed as favorites by a 2-point margin or more six times and are 3-3 ATS in those contests.
+- So far this season, the Cardinals have been installed as favorites by a 2-point margin or more six times and are 3-3 ATS in those matchups.

-- Arizona's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).
+- Arizona's games this year have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).

-- When Arizona scores more than 20.7 points, it is 6-2 against the spread and 7-1 overall.
+- Arizona is 6-2 against the spread and 7-1 overall in games when it puts up more than 20.7 points.

-- The Cardinals have turned the ball over two more times (11 total) than the Seahawks have forced a turnover (9) this season.
+- The Cardinals have turned the ball over 11 times this season, two more turnovers than the Seahawks have forced (9).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Arizona's matchup with the Seahawks.